 A good understanding of surgical research is an essential part of being a surgeon.
-Good quality research and the ability to apply it clinically is the cornerstone in evidence based practice.
+Good quality research and the ability to apply it clinically is the cornerstone in evidence-based practice.
 In training the surgeons of the future, compulsory research requirements have now been incorporated into every surgical training program.
-Not only that, research experience and output has become one of the differentiators in many job and training position applications.
+Not only that, research experience and output have become one of the differentiators in many job and training position applications.

 Despite these expectations on aspiring surgeons to participate in research, there has been a paucity of structured teaching in basic research knowledge and skills with a surgical focus.
 This seems to be true both at the undergraduate and postgraduate levels.
 This Monash University short course has been developed to fill this void.